Freezing weather and border bottlenecks as Ukrainians flee war | Law-Order

 Freezing weather and border bottlenecks as Ukrainians flee war

-Polish border authorities said more than 281,000 have entered Poland since Feb.
-24, with at least another 28,000 arriving on Monday.
+Polish border authorities said almost 327,000 have entered Poland since Feb.
+24, with around 73,300 arriving on Monday.
 At Medyka, Poland's busiest border crossing, officials loaded new arrivals into tour buses before ferrying them to a reception centre in the nearby town of Przemysl where friends, relatives and volunteers waited.

 Poland sought to ease passage into the European Union on Monday for around quarter of a million Ukrainians waiting at European border crossings in freezing conditions after fleeing the Russian invasion of their country.
 With men of conscription age prevented from leaving Ukraine, groups of mainly women and children arrived at borders in eastern Poland, Slovakia and Hungary and in northern and northeastern Romania.

 "If we count the functioning border points there are certainly over a quarter of a million people at the borders," he said.
-Another Polish official said Ukrainian border guards were slowing the flow of people when they sought to separate out men of fighting age.
+Another Polish official said Ukrainian border guards were slowing the flow of people as they sought to separate the men of fighting age.

 "The system often freezes," Deputy Interior Minister Pawel Szefernaker told the wp.pl website.
 The U.S. Embassy in Kyiv tweeted that Ukrainian border guards were waiving exit screening procedures for women and children to reduce wait times as snow began falling.